-Thank you.
 The next question is a follow-up question from Joseph Osha.
 Please go ahead.

-Wow, I didn't think I'd get back on this quickly.
-I wanted to understand some of the comments you made about adding capacity for desal PX's because I know that you had some VorTeq capacity and some silicon carbide--tungsten carbide, excuse me, in San Leandro.
-Is the idea basically that all of VorTeq has been pulled out and that you're able to ramp, you're able to accomplish this additional expansion just with the San Leandro force base or is some of that going to be in Texas or just wondering if you can explain how that all works?
+Well, I didn't think I'd get back on this quickly.
+I wanted to understand some of the comments you made about adding capacity for de-sell PXs because I know that you'd had some VorTeq capacity and some silicon -- tungsten carbide, excuse me, in San Leandro.
+Is the idea basically that all of the VorTeq has been pulled out and that you are able to ramp -- you're able to accomplish this additional expansion just with the San Leandro force base?
+Or is some of that going to be in Texas?
+Or just wondering if you can explain how that all works?

-Yeah, great question.
-So, we really have two approaches, right.
-I'll comment on the Water and then the Oil & Gas part of your question.
-So, we completed phase 1 of our water production increases this year.
-So, that was in the middle of the year in June.
-We are now on what we're calling internally phase 2 capacity expansion again for our water business, and that's going to be completed, mid next year.
+Yeah.
+Great question.
+So we really have two approaches.
+Right?
+I'll comment on the water and then leave oil and gas for your question.

+So we completed phase one of our water production increases this year.
+So that was in the middle of the year in June.
+We are now on what we're calling internally phase two capacity expansion again for our Water business and that's going to be completed mid next year.
 That will effectively double our capacity on the water side.

 And based on my earlier comments, we have a very, very robust backlog and feel very comfortable there.

-We are also--that's all in California by the way.
-In terms of Oil & Gas, yes, we established our Katy facility, specifically to manufacture our pressure exchangers, the core to the VorTeq technology in Katy, Texas.
-So, that's the facility.
-I think when you saw when you were there you were seeing it being built.
-We're very, very far along there and we're going to turn that on in terms of manufacture very shortly.
+We are also -- that's all in California, by the way.
+In terms of oil and gas, yes, we established our Katy facility specifically to manufacture our pressure exchangers, the core to the VorTeq technology in Katy, Texas.
+So that's the facility -- I think when you saw -- when you were there, you were seeing it being built or it was very, very far along there, and we're going to turn that on in terms of manufacturing very shortly.

-Okay.
-So the idea would be, you'd have some ceramic PX capacity in Katy as well is what you're saying?
+OK.
+So the idea would be, you have some ceramic PX capacity in Katy as well, is what you're saying?